Resources I Use

 Publish0x.com is a publishing platform that earns you crypto by being tipped from readers.
 You can publish articles or blog posts and be tipped by readers, the tips come from a pool and are not directly paid from the readers.
 In fact the reader also earns crypto.

-KuCoin – An Exchange that is perfect for holders of smaller amounts in crypto as the trading fees are lower than most exchanges.
+KuCoin – An Exchange that is useful for holders of smaller amounts in crypto as the trading fees are lower than most exchanges.
 Also if you are on Publish0x and use KuCoin as your withdrawal to address there are some advantages, such as a lower minimum payout amount and weekly withdrawals available.
 Another bonus with Kucoin is that there is currently no KYC required for trading smaller amounts of crypto.
 My Kucoin referral code: